stacks-network/docs/src/pages/understand-stacks/microblocks.md

 Microblocks are a protocol-level feature of the Stacks blockchain that solve the technical challenge of transaction latency.
 Because each Stacks block is anchored to a Bitcoin block through the [Proof-of-Transfer consensus mechanism][], Stacks is necessarily limited to the same block times as the Bitcoin network.
-Microblocks allow the Stacks blockchain to perform state transitions with a high degree of confidence between final settlements against Bitcoin.
+Microblocks allow the Stacks blockchain to perform state transitions between anchor blocks.

 Microblocks are a powerful mechanism for developers to create performant, high quality applications on Stacks, while still inheriting the security of Bitcoin.